Meet Our Company…

 Dmae Roberts has been the executive producer of MediaRites since 1991 and has managed numerous projects.
-Her Peabody-winning documentary Mei Mei, a Daughter’s Song is a harrowing account of her mother’s childhood in Taiwan during WWII.
-Last year MediaRites adapted this radio documentary into a film.
+Her Peabody-winning documentary Mei Mei, a Daughter’s Song is a harrowing account of her mother’s childhood in Taiwan during WWII, adapted into a film in 2014.
 Roberts and MediaRites won another Peabody-award for the eight-hour Crossing East, the first Asian American history series on public radio.
 Roberts received the Dr. Suzanne Ahn Civil Rights and Social Justice award from the Asian American Journalists Association and was selected as a United States Artists (USA) Fellow.
-As a theatre artist, she has won two Drammys, one for her acting and one for her play Picasso In The Back Seat which also won the Oregon Book Award in 1996.
+As a theatre artist, she has won two Drammys, one for her acting and one for her play Picasso In The Back Seat, which also won the Oregon Book Award in 1996.
 She has has performed in and produced dozens of stage plays in her career on Portland stages including the IFCC, Artists Repertory Theatre, OSF-Portland and Tygres Heart Shakespeare Company.
+She will be featured in Artists Rep’s production of Caught in October 2017.

 Toni Tabora-Roberts (administrative consultant) has worked for nearly 20 years in community engagement, communications, program management, development, and grants administration with a wide range of arts non-profits and media organizations.
 Her passion and work is rooted in social justice, diversity and equity.
 She recently founded Esper House, a consultancy and management service firm.
 She is a lifelong theatre, arts and media nerd and yes, has crafted a thing or two.
 And when she has a moment, she also writes about things like media, creativity, food, news and being an open adoption mama on her blog: ramblings of a dabbler.
 Recent clients and creative/community endeavors: Regional Arts & Culture Council, Theatre Diaspora/MediaRites, Unit Souzou, City Club Friday Forum Committee, Asian Pacific Network of Oregon’s Arts & Media Project (AMP), Partners in Diversity Program Committee.
 Other organizations Toni has worked with include Oregon Public Broadcasting, Business for Culture & the Arts, KBOO Community Radio, Interstate Firehouse Cultural Center, Young Audiences, The Asian Reporter, Center for Asian American Media, Museum of Contemporary Art Chicago.